Enter your location to get a list of specialists near you.

 Yes, there are two forms of Narcolepsy: Narcolepsy with Cataplexy (Narcolepsy Type 1) and Narcolepsy without Cataplexy (Narcolepsy Type 2).
 In Narcolepsy Type 1, an autoimmune reaction destroys the brain’s 70,000 orexin/hypocretin-producing cells.

 No, people are not born with Narcolepsy.
-Generally, symptoms become apparent typically between the ages of 10-20 years although very young children are now being diagnosed.
+Usually, symptoms begin between the ages of 10-20 years although it can begin in very young children.

-Narcolepsy is almost always caused by the lack of a neurotransmitter called orexin/hypocretin.
+Narcolepsy with Cataplexy is almost always caused by the selective and severe loss of brain neurons that make a neurotransmitter called orexin/hypocretin.
 Neurotransmitters are brain chemicals that neurons produce to communicate with each other and to regulate biological processes.
-Loss of orexin/hypocretin results in the inability to regulate sleep.
+Loss of orexin/hypocretin results in the inability to stay awake and regulate sleep.

-The reason for such cell loss remains unknown, but appears to be autoimmune in nature.
+The reason for such cell loss remains unknown, but it appears to be autoimmune in nature.
 That is, the body’s immune system selectively attacks orexin/hypocretin-containing brain cells.
-In rare cases, Narcolepsy can be caused by a genetic defect that prevents normal production of orexin/hypocretin molecules or a physical head injury.

-Recent research points to two infectious agents that may be involved in triggering the condition.
 Frequently, Narcolepsy onset follows a seasonal pattern of higher rates in spring and early summer, following winter upper airway infection season.
-Researchers are investigating a possible link between Narcolepsy onset and streptococcus infection, such as strep throat and the H1N1 virus and vaccine.
+Researchers are investigating a possible link between Narcolepsy onset and streptococcus infection, such as strep throat and the H1N1 influenza virus.
+In 2009-2010, one brand of flu vaccine used in northern Europe (“Pandemrix”) triggered a large increase in new cases of Narcolepsy, but this has not occurred with any other vaccines.

 Specific resources for newly diagnosed and loved ones.